raml-org/raml-spec/versions/raml-10/raml-10.md

   color: "brown"
 ```

-Imagine a more complex example where a union type is used in a multiple inheritance type expression.
+Imagine a more complex example of a union type used in a multiple inheritance type expression:

 ```yaml
 types:
    HomeAnimal: [ HasHome ,  Dog | Cat ]
 ```

-In this case type `HomeAnimal` has two base types `HasHome` and anonymous union type defined by a type expression - `Dog | Cat`
+In this case, type `HomeAnimal` has two base types, `HasHome` and an anonymous union type, defined by the following type expression: `Dog | Cat`

-So testing if the `HomeAnimal` type is a valid involves  taking each of its base types, and checking that a type which is derived type of this type and each of union type option types is a valid type.
-In this particular case you need to test that types `[HasHome, Dog]` and `[HasHome, Cat]` are valid types.
+Validating the `HomeAnimal` type involves validating the types derived from each of the base types and the types of each union type option.
+In this particular case, you need to test that types `[HasHome, Dog]` and `[HasHome, Cat]` are valid types.

-If you are extending from two union types you should do the same for every possible combination for example in this case:
+If you are extending from two union types you should perform validations for every possible combination.
+For example, to validate the following type, you need to test six possible combinations: `[HasHome, Dog ]`, `[HasHome, Cat ]`, `[HasHome, Parrot]`, `[IsOnFarm, Dog ]`, `[IsOnFarm, Cat ]`, and `[IsOnFarm, Parrot]`

 ```yaml
 types:
    HomeAnimal: [ HasHome | IsOnFarm ,  Dog | Cat | Parrot ]
 ```

-In summary, you need to test 6 possible combinations: `[HasHome, Dog ]`, `[HasHome, Cat ]`, `[HasHome, Parrot]`, `[IsOnFarm, Dog ]`, `[IsOnFarm, Cat ]`, and `[IsOnFarm, Parrot]`.

 ### Using XML and JSON Schema